NYULibraries/sdr-documentation/accessioning-workflow.md

 ```
 *Above: a sample directory structure for the documentation folder.
 Note that it could be good practice to put standard metadata files in both the primary download folder and the documentation folder*

 There are a litany of ways of outputting files that make it more or less easy to place them within the appropriate folder and file structure.
 Some of these may involve homegrown scripts, but in either case, even if you're dragging files into a pre-fabricated list of folders, you're coming out ahead.
-And the containers will help you to stay organized. **Suggested advice: this step can take a lot of time, so when you're done, you may want to preserve the folders and files in a safe place, because you will need them later to convert the shapefiles to SQL files**
+And the containers will help you to stay organized. **Suggested advice: the step of organizing your files can take a lot of time, so when you're done, you may want to preserve the folders and files you've organized in a safe place, because you will need them later to convert the shapefiles to SQL files.
+For example, make a copy of the files and folder with the data in it and put it somewhere else or drag it into the cloud just in case**

 After all of the files are in place in the appropriate folder, the final part of this process is to run an **SdrFriend** command to zip individual files up into an archive named after the containing folder: